Ensura company logo featuring a circular geometric design to the left of the word 'ensurva'.

 Cost control here doesn't come from a one-time plan choice.
 It comes from treating the subscription like a vendor category that needs active governance.

-Those controls matter more in a mid-sized company because software bills spread across functions.
+These controls matter more in a mid-sized company because software bills spread across functions.
 Finance sees the core subscription.
 Operations may own project access.
 A people team may own payroll integration.
-Treasury may only notice payment fees after they appear in settlements.
 No single invoice tells the full story.

 Annual prepay may reduce cost, and that can be sensible when usage is stable.
-It is less sensible when the company has not yet mapped the modules and entities attached to the platform.
+It is less sensible when the company hasn't yet mapped the modules and entities attached to the platform.
 Locking in the wrong configuration only preserves waste at a lower unit price.

-The harder point is this.
-A company does not lose money on accounting software because the list price is high.
-It loses money because nobody owns the combined cost once the software becomes part subscription, part workflow, and part transaction tax.
+A company doesn't lose money on accounting software because the list price is high.
+It loses money because nobody owns the combined cost once the software becomes part subscription, part workflow, and part transaction fee.
+Connect your accounting system to a vendor management layer that tracks the full picture.
+Ensurva pulls from Xero and gives you a complete view of every vendor relationship alongside it.
+Free to start.

 Blog